surfscape/.github/profile/README.md

 - [Web Portal](https://github.com/surfscape/web-portal) | The main source code for the web portal accesible and hosted in Neocities.
 - [GameVortex](https://github.io/surfscape/gamevortex) | Our games portal to revive the flash era
 - [Advertising Project](https://github.com/surfscape/advertising) | Responsible for managing all of our marketing and ad services (like AdZone).
-- [Ideas](https://github.com/surfscape/ideas) | For community suggestions and ideas around SurfScape projects.
+- [Service Hub](https://github.com/surfscape/surfscape.github.io) | Index for our GitHub Pages